New York Mets World Series Odds 2022

 NY Mets Odds to Win the World Series

-The Mets are among the top five favorites to win the World Series and trail only the LA Dodgers in the National League.
+The Mets (47-27) are among the top five favorites to win the World Series and trail only the LA Dodgers in the National League despite beginning this week with a slightly better winning percentage than the Dodgers.

 The team from Queens has shaped up to be a formidable force this season, even with aces Jacob deGrom and Max Scherzer out for an extended period of time.
 Stars like Lindor, Eduardo Escobar, and Pete Alonso have held the team together and continued to rack up wins.